The Challenges of API Scalability

 Why It’s a Challenge:

-- Read/Write Contention: High volumes of read and write operations can overwhelm the database.
+- Read/Write Conflicts: High volumes of simultaneous read and write operations can overwhelm the database.

 - Inefficient Queries: Poorly optimized database queries can slow down API performance.